 Laboratory Assignments

-Students have access to lab assignments that accompany most lessons.
-We include lab videos when more instruction is needed or when reinforcement of more complex concepts from the lesson is necessary.
-When there are lab videos, they will provide instruction, give demonstrations on how to complete labs, and give your students ongoing learning opportunities in the field of Physical Science.
+Each weekly lesson has a corresponding lab or activity.
+Many of the labs also have videos that provide instruction, give demonstrations on how to complete labs, and give your students ongoing learning opportunities in the field of physical science.